Platform6ixInc/platform6ix-ai/README.md

-# platform6ix-stack
+# platform6ix-ai
-Platform6ixStack is a SaaS Marketplace | Buy a SaaS | Sell a SaaS
+Platform6ixAI is an AI-first, Mobile-first SaaS Products Marketplace Powered by AgenticAI | Buy a SaaS | Sell a SaaS

-# Platform6ix Stack
+# Platform6ix

 Welcome to **Platform6ix Stack**, an open-source SaaS marketplace that empowers developers, engineers, and entrepreneurs to **buy, sell, and monetize** software solutions.
 Hosted at [platform6ix.ai](https://platform6ix.ai), our platform brings together a global community of software creators and consumers.
 Whether you are a seasoned developer, a GitHub contributor, or a tech entrepreneur, Platform6ix Stack provides the tools you need to build, innovate, and earn from your SaaS offerings.